bitcoinrub/btcr/doc/README.md

 Building
 ---------------------
-The following are developer notes on how to build btca on your native platform.
+The following are developer notes on how to build btcr on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OSX Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)